IBM-MIL/android-splash-screen/README.md

 }
 ```

-Likewise, it's essential that we use an `AsyncTask` to perform background operations.
-Without it, not only do we block the main thread, we also increase the likelihood of an **ANR** (Application Not Responding) message being shown to the user.
+Likewise, it's essential that we use an `AsyncTask` to perform any background operations.
+Without it, not only do we block the main thread, but we also increase the likelihood of an **ANR** (Application Not Responding) message being shown to the user.
 This happens when the system can't respond to an input event for a minimum of 5 seconds.

 <img src="https://github.com/jpetitto/android-splash-screen/blob/draft/ANR.png" width="215" height="108" />
 <br />*The Dreaded ANR Dialog*